Information Theory for Complex Systems Scientists: Information Estimators

 where $M$ is the size of the state-space (eg. $|\mathcal{X}|$) and $S$ is the number of samples.
 In cases where the number of samples is much larger than the number of states, the bias term becomes negligible, however as the number of states grows (for example when considering the joint entropy of multiple variables), or when the dataset is small and the number of samples limited, bias can quickly overwhelm the plugin estimate, resulting in incorrect estimates unless bias correction is included.

 The mutual information suffers from a similar bias, although unlike the entropy, the plugin estimator of mutual information will generally \textit{over-estimate} the true information quantity.
 Since the mutual information is often calculated as a difference in multiple entropy measures (eg. Eqs. \ref{eq:mi_1}), if the bias in MLE estimates of the entropy is greater than the difference, significant errors can be introduced.
 A number of bias-corrected estimators of mutual information exist (see: \cite{kraskov_estimating_2004}), although the majority of work has been done on estimating the mutual information from continuous signals, although the risk of bias is also of concern even when looking at naturally discrete data.
+Finally, the bias in entropy can also impact discrete estimators of higher-order measures such as the O-information, biasing it towards synergy and these measures can require correction when the number of states is much larger than the number of samples \cite{gehlen_bias_2024}.